python/cpython/Doc/howto/concurrency.rst

 With an executor you can call a function asynchronously (in the background) using :meth:`Executor.submit`.
 It returns a :class:`Future` object which tracks completion and provides the result.
-:class:`!Future` objects have a few other tricks, like cancelation and completion callbacks, which we won't cover here.
+:class:`!Future` objects have a few other tricks, like cancellation and completion callbacks, which we won't cover here.
 Likewise we won't cover the various uses of timeouts.